 Next, we establish the core results of the theory: in \Cref{sec: duality} we show that convexity and concavity satisfy a duality relation, while in \Cref{sec: basic properties} we establish the basic implications between the properties previously defined.
 Namely, we show that $p$-convexity implies $q$-convexity for any $q<p$ and that upper $p$-estimates are equivalent to $(p,\infty)$-convexity (and analogously in the concave setting).
 We also characterize $(p,q)$-concave operators in terms of $(p,q)$-summing operators on $C(K)$-spaces, which will allow us to establish in \Cref{sec: concave on C(K)} the equivalence between $(p,\infty)$-convexity and $(p,q)$-convexity for any other $q>p$. \\

-\Cref{sec: renormings and factorizations} is devoted to the study of renormings of Banach lattices that reduce the convexity and concavity constants to one.
-To this end, in \Cref{sec: convexification and concavification} we introduce in full detail the techniques of $p$-convexification and $p$-concavification of a Banach lattice.
-We continue with \Cref{sec: factorizations}, which switches the focus from spaces to operators by studying factorization properties of convex and concave operators.
-We show in \Cref{sec: abstract factorizations} that every $(p,q)$-convex (respectively, $(p,q)$-concave) operator factors canonically through a $(p,q)$-convex (respectively, $(p,q)$-concave) Banach lattice, whereas in Sections \ref{sec: factorization function spaces} and \ref{sec: concave on C(K)} we prove several classical factorization results due to Maurey--Nikishin, Pisier and Pietsch, that allow us to factor certain operators with convexity or concavity properties through $L_p$, $L_{p,\infty}$ and $L_{p,1}$.
-Finally, in \Cref{sec: representations} we apply the factorization theorems from the previous section to deduce representation results for convex and concave Banach lattices in terms of the corresponding model spaces of functions.
+\Cref{sec: convexification and concavification} is devoted to introducing in full detail the techniques of $p$-convexification and $p$-concavification of a Banach lattice and showing some simple applications.
+We continue with \Cref{sec: abstract factorizations}, which clarifies the connection between convex and concave operators and spaces.
+We show that every $(p,q)$-convex (respectively, $(p,q)$-concave) operator factors canonically through a $(p,q)$-convex (respectively, $(p,q)$-concave) Banach lattice, obtaining as a consequence a renorming result that allow us to reduce the convexity and concavity constants of any Banach lattice to one.
+Next, in \Cref{sec: concrete factorizations}, we prove several classical factorization results due to Krivine, Maurey--Nikishin, Pisier and Pietsch, that allow us to factor certain operators with convexity or concavity properties through $L_p$, $L_{p,\infty}$ and $L_{p,1}$.
+Finally, in \Cref{sec: representations} we apply the factorization theorems from the previous sections to deduce representation results for convex and concave Banach lattices.